Qala i Khumb Travel Guide, Tajikistan

 The Ruvzai-Nusai Border Crossing with Afghanistan

 Just east of Qala i Khumn is the Ruvzai-Nusai Border Crossing with Afghanistan.
-It’s supposedly been open to foreign passport holders in the past but I do not know of anyone who has crossed here.
-The area across from Qala i Khumb in Afghanistan is currently under Taliban control, so crossing here at the moment isn’t recommended for obvious reasons.
+It’s supposedly been open to foreign passport holders in the past but is currently closed to foreigners as of August 2023.

 Have Any Questions About Qala i Khumb?